These Are The Russians Charged With Meddling In The 2016 Election

-In a Friday afternoon bombshell, a DC grand jury convened by Special Prosecutor Robert Mueller returned an indictment charging 13 Russian individuals and three Russian companies with interfering in the 2016 US presidential election.
+In a Friday afternoon bombshell, a DC grand jury convened by special prosecutor Robert Mueller returned an indictment charging 13 Russian individuals and three Russian companies with interfering in the 2016 US presidential election.

 Here's what we know about the Russians who have been charged: